-RESTRICTED STOCK GRANT AGREEMENT (the "Agreement"), dated as of [] (the "Date of Grant") between Era Group Inc., a Delaware corporation (the "Company"), and [] (the "Grantee").
-RECITALS: WHEREAS, the Company has adopted the Era Group Inc. 2012 Share Incentive Plan (the "Plan").
-Capitalized terms not otherwise defined herein shall have the same meanings as in the Plan; and WHEREAS, the Company has determined that it would be in the best interests of the Company and its stockholders to issue and grant to the Grantee pursuant to the Plan, for the purpose of attracting, motivating, and retaining select employees by providing employees with an interest in the growth and development of the Company, shares of the Company's common stock, par value \$0.01 ("Common Stock").
-The Grantee desires to accept shares of the Company's Common Stock, upon the terms and subject to the conditions hereinafter provided; NOW, THEREFORE, in consideration of the mutual covenants hereinafter set forth, the parties agree as follows: (restricted) Common Stock (the "Restricted Stock").
-Except as otherwise provided herein including, without limitation, the provisions of Paragraph 3, 7 and 8 hereof, the Grantee shall have with respect to the Restricted Stock all of the rights of a holder of Common Stock, including the right to receive dividends, if paid, and the right to vote the Common Stock, provided, however, that, prior to the record date for any dividend, the Committee shall determine, in its sole discretion, whether (i) the Grantee shall immediately receive the dividend on the Restricted Stock on the payment date, notwithstanding the vesting date of the underlying Restricted Stock as set forth in Paragraph below or (ii) the amount of the dividend otherwise payable on the Restricted Stock shall be held in escrow from and after the dividend payment date until the Restricted Stock states, at which time the amount of the dividend shall be paid to the Grantee.
-The Company shall cause the Restricted Stock to be issued in the name of the Grantee on the boo and records of the Company promptly following execution of this Agreement by the Grantee.
-The Grantee acknowledges that the Restricted Stock is uncertificated and shall credited to an escrow account until the lapse of the restriction period.
-Upon the request of the Company, the Grantee agrees to execute and deliver to the Company a stopower in a form satisfactory to the Company, duly endorsed in blank, relating to the Restricted Stock.
-2. Vesting. a.
-Subject to the terms and conditions set forth herein and in the Plan, the Restricted Stock shall vest [] 1 .
-Notwithstanding the foregoing, the Restricted Stock shall vest immediately, without any action on the part of the Company (or its successor as applicable) the Grantee if, prior to a Forfeiture (as defined below) by the Grantee, any of the following events occur: (i) the death of the Grantee; (ii) the Grantee becomes disabled (as defined below); (iii) the Retirement (as defined below) of the Grantee; Note: Subject to vesting as approved by the Compensation Committee in accordance with the terms of the Plan.
+1. Grant of Restricted Stock.
+Subject to the terms and conditions of the Plan and this Agreement, the Company hereby grants to the Grantee] shares of (restricted) Common Stock (the "Restricted Stock").
+Except as otherwise provided herein including, without limitation, the provisions of Paragraph 3, 7 and 8 hereof, the Grantee shall have with respect to the Restricted Stock all of the rights of a holder of Common Stock, including the right to receive dividends, if paid, and the right to vote the Common Stock, provided, however, that, prior to the record date for any dividend, the Committee shall determine, in its sole discretion, whether (i) the Grantee shall immediately receive the dividend on the Restricted Stock on the payment date, notwithstanding the vesting date of the underlying Restricted Stock as set forth in Paragraph 2 below or (ii) the amount of the dividend otherwise payable on the Restricted Stock shall be held in escrow from and after the dividend payment date until the Restricted Stock vests, at which time the amount of the dividend shall be paid to the Grantee.
+The Company shall cause the Restricted Stock to be issued in the name of the Grantee on the books and records of the Company promptly following execution of this Agreement by the Grantee.
+The Grantee acknowledges that the Restricted Stock is uncertificated and shall be credited to an escrow account until the lapse of the restriction period.
+Upon the request of the Company, the Grantee agrees to execute and deliver to the Company a stock power in a form satisfactory to the Company, duly endorsed in blank, relating to the Restricted Stock.